ingowald/optix7course/README.md

-This code was intentionally written with minimal dependencies, requiring only CMake (as a build system), your favorite compiler (tested with Visual Studio 2017 under Windows, and GCC under Linux), and the OptiX 7 SDK (including CUDA 10.1 and the most recent NVIDIA developer driver).
+This code was intentionally written with minimal dependencies, requiring only CMake (as a build system), your favorite compiler (tested with Visual Studio 2017 and 2019 under Windows, and GCC under Linux), and the OptiX 7 SDK (including CUDA 10.1 and the most recent NVIDIA developer driver).

 ## Dependencies

 - a compiler
-  - On windows, tested with Visual Studio 2019 community edition
+  - On Windows, tested with Visual Studio 2017 and 2019 community editions
   - On Linux, tested with Ubuntu 18 and Ubuntu 19 default gcc installs
 - CUDA 10.1
   - Download from developer.nvidia.com